johnpeart/johnpeart.github.io/src/posts/music/2025-03-19-loreen-tour.md

 I rocked up a the *Apollo* fully hoping to have a transcendent experience induced through bone-rattling bass.

-Alas, my bones were not rattled but the set list was filled with some of Loreen's best tracks.
+Alas, my bones were not rattled but the set list was filled with some of Loreen’s best tracks.
 There was a lot of her more recent music and surprisingly little of her 2013 album *Heal*, which I still think was her best.

 The whole gig was brutally efficient.
 Loreen barely took a breath between each of the 13 tracks she performed.
 She just bashed them out, one after the other, mostly without skipping a beat.
 And then, she was done.